rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Creating packages for linux distributions

+AutoVala can create the metadata files for creating .deb source packages.
+It should be easy to add support for other package systems, like .rpm.

+To generate those files, just run **autovala deb**.
+It will create a folder called **debian** and inside will be the **control** and **rules** files, and, if needed, **preinst**, **prerm**, **postinst** and **postrm**.
+The **control** file will have only the bare minimum, but autovala will include inside the dependencies needed both for building the package, and for running the project.
+These dependencies are generated automatically from the information extracted from the project.

+The **rules** file is designed to be compatible with **launchpad**.

+If the project needs an extra package that can't be determined automatically by autovala, it is possible to mark it in a distro-agnostic way, by using the commands **source_dependency** and **binary_dependency** in the **.avprj** file.
+The first one points to a file in the system that is needed for building the project; when generating the package metadata, autovala will add as a Build-Dependency the package that contains that file.
+The second one points to a file in the system that is needed for using the project; when generating the package metadata, autovala will add as a Dependency the package that contains that file.

+There are several fields extracted from the source itself.
+The **Description** is extracted from the **README** or **README.md** file.
+If the file is a pure text one, all it will be used; if it is a markdown one, only the first section will be used.

+The package name will be set to the project name.

+Finally, the author's name and email will be asked the first time a package is created, but it will be stored at **$HOME/.config/autovala** to be used when creating new packages.

+When the **control** file is edited, the changes will be kept except the ones in the **Dependencies** and **Build-Dependencies** fields, that will be overwritten each time the package metadata is recreated.
+The other files are created only if they didn't exists; if they are already in the folder, they won't be modified, so it is possible to edit them without loosing the changes.

+## Adding more package types

+As commented, Autovala can generate the metadata por .deb source packages.
+To add more package types, only a new class, derived from **packages** class, must be created.
+After initializing it and calling **init_all** method, the class should generate the files needed by the packaging system.
+To help into it, there are several properties that contains useful data, like a list of files needed to build the project (.vapi and .pc files), and for running it (like libraries).
+The class must use the package utilities to discover which packages contains those files, and use them for generating the dependencies.

 ## Writing unitary tests

 To write unitary tests, just create a folder called **unitests** in the root folder of your executable/library folder.
 Each **.vala** source file inside it will be considered an unitary test, and will be compiled against **ALL** source files of its executable/library.